gbif/dwc-dp/README.md

 - **Mapping datasets to DwC-DP** - If you need help getting started with mapping a dataset to DwC-DP, see the [Data Mapping Guide](https://gbif.github.io/dwc-dp-examples/data-mapping-guide.html).
 For feedback about the Guide or any of the [DwC-DP Examples](https://github.com/gbif/dwc-dp-examples/), feel free to register an [Issue](https://github.com/gbif/dwc-dp-examples/issues).

-- **Testing with the IPT** - If you are interested in using the [test instance](https://dwcdp-ipt.gbif-test.org/) of the Integrated Publishing Toolkit to produce a Darwin Core Data Package, please contact the DwC-DP helpdesk to set up an account.
+- **Testing with IPT** - If you are interested in using the [test instance](https://dwcdp-ipt.gbif-test.org/) of the Integrated Publishing Toolkit  (not for production use) to produce a Darwin Core Data Package, please contact the DwC-DP helpdesk to set up an account.

 - **Submitting Issues** - For feedback about the structure or documentation of DwC-DP, feel free to register an [Issue](https://github.com/gbif/dwc-dp/issues).